5 Reasons - Why Do We Use Printed Circuit Boards

-Of the much such advancement that has taken place over the years, one of the most important is by far, the printed circuit board or PCBs.
+Of the much such technological advancement that has taken place over the years, one of the most important is by far, the printed circuit boards or PCBs.

 Invented several decades ago, they can be described as the backbone of almost all tech gizmos around.
 From tiny chips to massive circuits, you can find PCBs in almost all of them.

-This large scale use of the technology in almost every gadget and hardware will obviously leave one question in one?s mind, as to reason for its large scale adoption.
+This large-scale use of the PCBs in almost every gadget and hardware will obviously leave one question in one’s mind, as to the reason for its large-scale adoption.

 There are several reasons for the above question, the details of which have been explained in the points below.